jackdawe/MBP/README.md

 For my algorithms to generalize well, I needed to train my agent on several maps.
 The **gwmpgen** command allows to easily generate a pool of training and test maps using this set of parameters:

+### Command:  gwmpgen

+### Parameters:

-- size : the size of the map.
+- *size* : the size of the map.
 I advise you to stick to 8 and 16 as other sizes weren't tested.
-- maxObst : the maximum number of obstacles.
+- *maxObst* : the maximum number of obstacles.
 The map will be generated with a random number of obstacles between 0 and maxObst.
 Please note that walls are automatically generated and are not taken into account in the maxObst count.
-- mp : the path to the directory that will contain the test and train map pools.
+- *mp* : the path to the directory that will contain the test and train map pools.
 A new directory is created if it does not already exists.
-- nmaps: the number of maps to be generated (both train and test map pools will contain nmaps maps)
+- *nmaps*: the number of maps to be generated (both train and test map pools will contain nmaps maps)

-##Example:
+### Example:

 To create a directory named MyMapPool in the GridWorld/Maps/ directory containing two sub directories (test and train) each containing 1000 maps of size 8 with a maximum of 10 obstacles:

 ./project -cmd=gwmpgen -size=8 -maxObst=10 -mp=../GridWorld/Maps/MyMapPool/ -nmaps=1000

-#Showing the map using the implemented GUI
+## Showing the map using the implemented GUI

 You can use the GUI to display the map on your screen.
-Command: gwmshow
+### Command: gwmshow
-Parameters:
+### Parameters
-- map : the path to the file containing the map to be displayed.
+- *map* : the path to the file containing the map to be displayed.
+### Example

-Examples: you can show the map named MyMap in the GridWorld/Maps/MyMapPool/test/map0 using the following command line:
+You can show the map named MyMap in the GridWorld/Maps/MyMapPool/test/map0 using the following command line:

 ./project -cmd=gwmshow -map=../GridWorld/Maps/MyMapPool/test/map0

-#Generating the data set
+## Generating the data set

 An agent appears at a random location on a map randomly chosen from a map pool and wanders randomly until some conditions are met.
 Actions, State t, State t+1 and rewards are recorded and are each stored in a tensor .
 Every sample contains T transitions.
 This is useful when you want your agent to learn only from the initial state, using its own predictions as inputs afterwards.